Lexiques et pédagogie

 🖐 Touch test

-Take a handful of damp soil:
+Take a handful of moist soil:

-• Sticks and compacts: clayey
+• Sticks and compacts: clay

-• Grainy and crumbles: sandy
+• Granular and crumbles: sandy

 • Dark, light, smells of humus: humiferous

-⚱️ Jar Test
+⚱️ Jar test

-1. Fill a clear jar with 1/3 soil and 2/3 water.
+1. Fill a transparent jar with 1/3 soil and 2/3 water.

-2. Shake, let stand for 24 hours.
+2. Shake, let rest for 24h.

-3. Observation by layers: sand (bottom), silt (middle), clay (fine surface).
+3. Observe layers: sand (bottom), silt (middle), clay (fine surface).

 3. How to improve your soil naturally?

-• 🌿 Compost : brings life, nutrients, and structure.
+• 🌿 Compost: brings life, nutrients, and structure.

-• 💧 Adapted watering : according to soil retention → neither too much nor too little.
+• 💧 Adapted watering: according to soil retention → neither too much nor too little.

 Soil type Recommended plants

-Clayey Leeks, cabbage, beets, spinach
+Clay Leeks, cabbages, beets, spinach

 Sandy Carrots, radishes, potatoes, onions